Cofebest/Cofe-Cream-Official/docs/Rank Description.md

 🍩 Trainee : Members who have passed the application at the application center.

 🍎 Junior employer : Someone who has attended one training. and passed.
-Also obtainable by purchasing the “Sernior Employer” gamepass.
+Also obtainable by purchasing the “Junior Employer” gamepass.

 🥞 Senior Employer : A staff member who has passed two trainings.